syntasa-dev/syntasa-google-marketplace/README.md

 **GCP IAM Role for Infrastructure Services**

 > SYNTASA requires a GCP IAM role to be present when creating the Application.
 This IAM role will need to be created ahead of time in the GCP IAM Console.
-Please see the prerequisites document for more information: [`PREREQUISITES.md`](/docs/PREREQUISITES.md)
+Please see the prerequisites document for more information: [`Prerequisites - Google Cloud Service Account`](https://github.com/syntasa-dev/syntasa-google-marketplace/blob/master/docs/PREREQUISITES.md#google-cloud-service-account)

 **Syntasa Service Account Agent**